adamal5/adamal5/README.md

 ## 👩🏾‍💻 Currently Working On..
 ![Website Landing Page](Design-Mock-Up.png)
 I am currently working on an content creator assistant web application.
-The application is integrated with ChatGPT to aid in generating ideas and the copy that accompanies long form and short form content.
+The application is integrated with OpenAI API to aid in generating ideas and the copy that accompanies long form and short form content.

 Once the application is built, I will look to deploy it into the cloud in a containerised infrastructure model with a CI/CD pipeline and IaC provisioned resources.

+This repo is currently private but happy to answer questions if you have any 😊.

 ## 📊 GitHub Stats
 ![Adama's GitHub stats](https://github-readme-stats.vercel.app/api?username=adamal5&show_icons=true&theme=gruvbox)